Required Travel Documents for Your First Trip to Europe

 If you don't have a passport, the process begins with finding your birth certificate, the key document to getting your passport.
-If you don't have one, quickly contact the health department in the state, province, or county where you were born and get a copy.
-This document is critical for so many programs that you should always have one stored securely in a place you can easily find.
+You can get your birth certificate through the health department in the state, province, or county where you were born or online through companies that charge an additional fee.

 Start the process of getting your passport by visiting the appropriate website with explanations of the things you need for a passport.
 US travelers can get the details at the US State Department website.
 Canadian travellers can find travel restrictions from the Canadian government's passport website.
 If you are a Mexican citizen, your passport and visa requirements are explained at the Mexican Consultate's website.

 If You Already Have a Passport

 Verify that it is still valid and will be valid throughout the length of your trip to Europe and for an additional 90 days.
 Unless you know for certain that the passport is valid, don't book a non-refundable ticket until you have double-checked the expiration date of your passport.
 There are plenty of travelers who can tell you they booked their tickets because they had a passport but couldn't find it when they went looking for it, or found it only to realize it had or was about to expire.

 There are a number of companies that will expedite the passport application process for you if you need one quickly but they charge for the service and you could save those dollars for your trip if you start the planning process early.

 Once you have an idea where you are going, you should investigate whether you need a visa for the trip as well.
 Again, a summary of this material is available through the national department that issues passports.
 US travelers can get the details at the US State Department website.
 Canadian travellers can find visa information from the Canadian government's website and Mexican citizens will find visa requirements at the Mexican Consultate's website.